TheAgilityCollective/DNA/README.md

 ---
 ---
-# The Agility Collective DNA - tech setup for the site
+# The Agility Collective DNA

-Tha agility collective DNA is a web site that describes how we work and why.
+Tha agility collective DNA is a web site (or rather, a document) that describes ...how we work and why.
 The source lives on github and is auto-published on [https://theagilitycollective.github.io/dna/](https://theagilitycollective.github.io/dna/) every time a change is pushed.

 **This document is currently ...a work in progress, as we are in the stage of building the collective and formalise our operating principals.